villrv/ppae/README.md

 # PPAD

 This is the official codebase for the paper [A Poisson-process AutoDecoder for X-ray Sources]().
-The code and README is relatively poorly documented and some features are obsolete.
+The code and README is relatively poorly documented and some features are obsolete (like LSTMEncoder and TransformerEncoder).
 The code only supports single GPU at the moment.
 Feel free to contact Yanke Song (ysong@g.harvard.edu) if you have any questions.

 ```